Art Business Info. for Artists

 Consumer Rights Act 2015

-There are various regulations which spell out implementation in more detail
+VARIOUS REGULATIONS spell out implementation in more detail

 The Business Protection from Misleading Marketing Regulations 2008